MMikhailova/solution-write-ups/add-arrays/README.md

 ## Use Cases

+We expect array input to either contain numbers or strings only.
+However arrays can contain any and all types of data, there are many user cases to test.
+Here are three main user cases:

+Array input are numbers only and have equal length.

 ```js
 const array1 = [1,2];
 const array2 = [4,5];
 console.log(addArray(array1,array2)); // [5,7]
 ```

+Array input are strings only and have equal length.

 ```js
 const array1 = ["h","f"];